Table of Contents

 1. Pretty Arrow – Emily McDermott ($125K/year)

 Emily McDermott founded Pretty Arrow after leaving her full-time job to monetize her passion for budgeting.
 Recognizing a market gap, she began selling budgeting templates tailored specifically for young women on Etsy.
-With strategic keyword research and targeted marketing through email campaigns and Facebook ads, Emily has achieved remarkable success, selling over 29,000 spreadsheets since launching in 2021.
+Through strategic keyword research and targeted marketing via email campaigns and Facebook ads, Emily has achieved remarkable success, selling over 29,000 spreadsheets since launching in 2021.
 Her dedication to niche targeting and understanding her audience has helped her business grow to $125K per year, demonstrating that a focused approach can yield substantial returns in the digital products space.

 2. Outline Planner – Ralu Petrea ($36K/year)